Presentation and Guidance of Contributors of the Revue numismatique

 Reviews should not exceed 10,000 characters including spaces.
 Footnotes and figures are not allowed

-Articles should not exceed 100,000 characters including spaces, notes and figures.
+Unless duly justified by the editorial board, articles should not exceed 100,000 characters including spaces, notes and figures.

 The manuscript submitted for review must be written concisely (ensure consistency of presentation, particularly in the use of capitals and punctuation).
 It must be complete and include in all cases